InfamousMusicify/1.8-Combat/README.md

 Credit: Based off `TheDiamondPlayables` `CoolTimeZero` data pack.
 Thank you for the attack speed attribute and the predicate for player respawns <3
+This is a player choice based version of the same idea.

 Cheers
 -Infamous